UPPMAX/HPC-python/docs/exercises.rst

              [notice] A new release of pip available: 22.1.2 -> 22.2.2 [notice] To update, run: pip install --upgrade pip

-We can ignore the comment about pip.
-The package was successfully installed. now let us try using it.
+        Let us try using it.
 We are going to use the following program for testing (it was taken from https://linuxhint.com/gpu-programming-python/ but there are also many great examples at https://numba.readthedocs.io/en/stable/cuda/examples.html):

 .. admonition:: Python example using Numba
     :class: dropdown